 Cosmologists are often wrong, but never in doubt.

 To truly celebrate Christmas, to be anointed in its spirit, it helps to know what Christmas really is.

 All those legitimate questions you had are mostly answered here.
 All the silliness of untrained skeptics are either quickly solved or wholly decimated.
 It is amazing how all those so-called “problems” solve themselves when we just do our due diligence, instead of pre-judging any document or proposition merely to satisfy our ignorance or placate our insecurities.

-Part I and Part II by Dr. Chuck Missler.
+Part I by Dr. Chuck Missler.